 1. Wild Wellness Collective

 The Wild Wellness Collective is a large sauna by the sea, with a window that looks out over the ocean at Garretstown Beach.
-My favorite way to warm up in the winter is to book a sauna session at the Wild Wellness Collective, which is set just above the beach.
+My favorite way to warm up during the Irish winter is to book a sauna session at the Wild Wellness Collective, which is set just above the beach.
 I love to spend an hour alternating between the hot sauna and a (sometimes timid) plunge into the ocean.

 2. Saltee Sauna